p-ja/acme-fitness-store/lab-guide/Lab-1-Deploy-and-build-Application.md

-### Task 3: Introduction to Acme Fitness app
+### Task 3: Introduction to the Acme Fitness app

 This section discusses the demo application that you will be using in this lab to demonstrate the different features of ASA-E.

-Below image shows the services involved in the ACME Fitness Store.
+The below image shows the services involved in the ACME Fitness Store.
 It depicts the applications and their dependencies on different ASA-E services.
 We will be implementing this architecture by the end of this workshop.
 ![acme-fitness](Images/architecture.png)

 This application is composed of several services: